cpt-waffle/lhl-lectures/w08d05-Intro-to-Ruby/notes.md

 - yield
 - rails talk ( the project you will be working on from tue - next week tue-wed?)

-### JS
+### Javascript JS

--- 7-10 days in 1995
+-- 10 days in 1995
--- Brendon Eich
+-- Brendan Eich
--- Java was popular at the time, same fame to javascript -- functional language
+-- Java was popular language at the time, same fame to javascript -- functional langauge
--- front-end  and/or back-end
+-- front end / back end
 -- low level
--- INSANELY LARGE ecosystems of packages
+-- INSANELY LARGE ECOSYSTEMS OF PACKAGES
--- very active/VERY large community
--- ASYNC  --- (callbacks/promises/async/await)
+-- its ASYNC  -- (callbacks/promises,async-await)

 ### Ruby

 -- created in 1995
 -- created by Yukihiro Matsumoto (Matz)
--- only got popular in 2005 --- Ruby on Rails (ExpressJS but MVC) -- class based language (OOP)
+-- only got popular in 2005 --- Ruby on Rails (ExpressJS Equivalent) -- class based langauge (OOP)
 -- highly abstracted, high level language
--- SYNC
+-- SYNC  :(
--- performance issues
+-- x performance issues x
--- big ecosystem
+-- fairly large ecosystem of pacakage (gems)

--- established community
+### For next week

+you will treat the next as a new a job at a company

+- JR Web Developer